tshepang/blog/content/Cleanskin (2012).md

 This would have been excellent had it not dwelled so much on the terrorist guy.
-I did find his appearance refreshing at first (a fresh and beautiful face, and a solid performance), but he\'s simply not lead character material.
+I did find his appearance refreshing at first (a fresh and beautiful face, and a solid performance), but he's simply not lead character material.
 This is unlike the Sean Bean character, who gives a very fitting character and performance.